BIRTH: Carson Grey Spencer | Chickasaw Journal

 BIRTH: Carson Grey Spencer

-He is the maternal grandchild of Jimmy Huffman of Houlka and great-grandmother Lela Fave Huffman, also of Houlka.
+He is the maternal grandchild of Jimmy Huffman of Houlka and great-grandmother Leila Faye Huffman, also of Houlka.

 Carson is the paternal grandchild of Sonny and Ella Spencer of Houston.